ban-m/readuntillogfiles/README.md

 # Log file of Read Until experiment
 - Author: Bansho Masutani<banmasutani@gmail.com>

 ## Short Summary
   This repository contains some log files obtained during sequencing runs with "Read Until" API bundled with MinION sequencer.
-  One may find it informative when validating/questioning about results in our paper which is published soon.
+  One may find it informative when validating/questioning about results in our paper which will be published soon.
-  For example, if you want to know how quickly our algorithm can process each query in replicate 2, you can just type the following unix command:
+  For example, if you want to know how quickly our algorithm can process each query in replicate no.2, you can just type the following unix command:
   ```
   cat ./logfile-replicate-2/*.log | grep "processing "
   ```

-  Also we provide the information about "dry-run" of our paper(such as parameter tuning).
+  If you want to see the result itself(i.e. fast5 files), see [repository in sequence read archive](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA445929).

 ## Description
   Generally speaking, file with .log extention contains the standard err from "ReadUntil"API and our algorihtms and .out extention contains the summary of the experiment.